manjunathh-xyz/yolang/docs/functions.md

 ## Defining Functions

-Use the `fn` keyword followed by the function name, parameters in parentheses, and a block of code:
+Use `fn` followed by a name, parameters in parentheses, and a block:

 ```kx
 fn greet(name) {